raimon49/pip-licenses/README.md

 #### CSV

 When executed with the `--format=csv` option, you can output list in quoted CSV format.
-Useful when you want to copy/paste the output to an excel sheet.
+Useful when you want to copy/paste the output to an Excel sheet.

 ```bash
 (venv) $ pip-licenses --format=csv